-The course introduces the student to the basic technical skills in photography.
-The student is provided with the opportunity to explore both black and white, and colour photographic processes.
+The course introduces the student to the basic analogue skills in photography.
+Students will acquire technical skills in B/W photographic processes and are encouraged to explore, experiment and develop ideas through set projects.
 The course addresses and questions the content and context of the photographic image with relationship to the intent of the student.